Qengineering/realsr-ncnn-Jetson-Nano/README.md

 ------------

 ## Installing the app.
+The Jetson Nano is getting old.
+More than ten years now.
+Many software packages evolve and require more up-to-date environments.
+For example, in the case of glslang, a more recent version of Cmake and GNU compiler.
+Both will first need to be updated before the realsr app can be installed.
 ### CMake
-The CMake version on the Jetpack 4.5.1. is 3.10.2.
+The current CMake is the 3.10.2 version.
 That is too old. <br/>
 Let's update the latest version by building it from scratch First, remove the old version.<br/>
-The old version is located at `/usr/bin`, which will be visit before the new version at `/usr/local/bin` is scanned.<br/>
+The old version is located at `/usr/bin`, which is visited before the new version at `/usr/local/bin` is scanned.<br/>
 This way, you still keep using the old version.
 ```
 sudo apt-get remove --purge cmake